raine/ramda-cli/README.md

 <img src="https://raw.githubusercontent.com/raine/ramda-cli/media/interactive.png" width="716" height="414">

-Unites [Ramda's][ramda] curried, data-last API and [LiveScript's][livescript] terse and powerful syntax.

-With a variety of supported input/output types and the ability [pull any module from npm](#using-packages-from-npm), ramda-cli is a potent tool for general data manipulation in command-line environment.
+## ✨ highlights

+- Build elegant data-processing pipelines in the command-line with Ramda's data-last API
+- No new syntax to learn: Use LiveScript or JavaScript, and the functions you know from Ramda
+- Use any npm module seamlessly
+- Interactive mode for building pipelines iteratively with instant feedback

 ##### Table of Contents